SHENANIGANS: Banning the Martial Arts

 Sensei Scumbag, Coach Scumbag, Professor Scumbag, Pastor Scumbag, President Scumbag, Mentor Scumbag, Principal Scumbag, Father Scumbag, Boss Scumbag, Doctor Scumbag... they all exist.

-Banning the martial arts, sports, churches, schools, workplaces, etc. won't stop him.
+Banning the martial arts, sports, churches, schools, workplaces, etc. won't stop it.

 If you're a Christian, do you struggle with a conflict between faith and martial arts training?
 If you're of another faith, is it a problem for you as well, and if so, how do you cope with it?
 Did I give way too much attention to a crackpot in the internet?
 Let us know in the comments!